gyorilab/indra_db/rest_api/README.md

 still under heavy development so capabilities are always expanding, but as of this writing, the API supports:
 - [`statements/from_agents`](#from-agents), getting Statements by agents, using various ids or names, by statement type (e.g. Phosphorylation), or
- - `statements/from_hash` and `statements/from_hashes`, getting Statements by
+- [`statements/from_hash`](#from-hash) and `statements/from_hashes`, getting
-statement hash, either singly or in batches, and
+ Statements by Statement hash, either singly or in batches, and
 - `statements/from_papers`, getting Statements using the paper ids from which they were extracted, and
 - `curation/submit/<level>/<hash>` you can also curate Statements, helping us improve the quality and accuracy of our content.

 As mentioned, the service is changing rapidly, and this documentation may at times be out of date.
 For the latest, check github or contact us.

 You need the following information to access a running web service:
 - The address of the web service (below shown with the placeholder `api.host`)
 - An API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.

 If you want to use our implementation of the web API, you can contact us for the path and an API key.